ratwolfzero/hopalong_python/README.md

 Core Algorithm:

-Two-pass algorithm with separate calculation of:
+The algorithm consists of two main passes:

 1. **First Pass**: Determines the spatial extent of the attractor trajectory.